-• Pupils with SEND are encouraged to be part of the school council or team captains.

-- Pupils with SEND are encouraged to take part in clubs to promote teamwork and friendships. - We provide support sessions with our Pastoral Support assistant 1:1 or in small groups as needed to help with issues such as: bereavement, anxiety and friendships. - We track social and emotional well-being via our school 'All about me' questionnaires or 'Outcome Star' system. - We have a zero tolerance approach to bullying.
+- Pupils with SEND are encouraged to be part of the school council or team captains. - Pupils with SEND are encouraged to take part in clubs to promote teamwork and friendships. - We provide support sessions with our Pastoral Support assistant 1:1 or in small groups as needed to help with issues such as: bereavement, anxiety and friendships. - We track social and emotional well-being for pupils with identified needs using the Boxall Profile. - We have a zero tolerance approach to bullying.